Auburn vs. Ole Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 - This season, the Tigers have two against the spread wins in three games as a favorite of 3 points or more.

-- Auburn's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Auburn's games this year have hit the over on four of seven set point totals (57.1%).

-- In games that Auburn totals more than 422 yards, the team is 4-0 against the spread and 4-0 overall.
+- When Auburn churns out more than 422.0 yards, the team is 4-0 against the spread and 4-0 overall.

-- This year, the Tigers have five turnovers, seven fewer than the Rebels have takeaways (12).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.